Contracts can be an essential part of freelancing as a graphic designer, but when you’re starting out, it’s not always clear what you should include.

 — JEFF FISHER

-BoDo (Business of Design Online) kindly allow you to download their own information in PDF format: Download free forms, from BoDo.
+BoDo (Business of Design Online) allows you to download their information as a PDF: Free forms.

 How I’m dealing with potential clients

-When potential customers contact me, I make it clear that a 50% downpayment is required in advance, with the remainder to be paid upon completion of the work, and just before final artwork is supplied.
-Disregarding use of a contract, this method helps in two ways:
+When potential customers contact me, I make it clear that a 50% downpayment is required in advance, with the remainder to be paid upon completion, and just before final artwork is supplied.
+Disregarding use of a contract, this helps in two ways:

-- It provides necessary reimbursement for the time allocated towards researching, brainstorming, sketching etc. before the client will receive initial logo design options.
+- It provides necessary reimbursement for the time allocated towards researching, brainstorming, sketching etc. before the client receives initial design options.

 - It makes a statement to those potential customers who expect something for nothing i.e. spec work.

-Although I’m in the process of drafting a form, I don’t currently have a set contract in place.
-Instead I clarify time frames, costs, and deliverables with clients through a number of emails before the design project commences.
-It’s possible to further streamline my design process, and part of the reason behind this blog post is to learn from you.
+Although I’m in the process of drafting one, I don’t currently have a contract in place.
+Instead I clarify time frames, costs, and deliverables with clients through a number of emails before the project starts.
+It’s possible to further streamline my design process, and part of the reason behind this post is to learn from you.

 How do you deal with freelance design contracts?